Skip to content

 Remind Cousin Clyde about the panopticon that is emerging and tell him how Bitcoin has the potential to return our privacy back to us.
 Tell him about its sound money characteristics and how, with a Bitcoin standard, governments would no longer be able to inflate away the savings of the poor, nor would they be able to continue printing money to fund violent wars overseas.
 Violence and inequality may be on the rise, but Bitcoin fixes this.

-Charity is also a huge part of Cousin Clyde’s life, so definitely urge him to start dollar cost averaging into Bitcoin.
+Charity is also a huge part of Cousin Clyde’s life, so definitely urge him to set up a recurring buy plan with Swan into Bitcoin.
 If numbers go up, so does Bitcoin’s purchasing and donation power.
 You could even point him to the BitGive Foundation, an American nonprofit organization that solicits bitcoin donations for use in charitable causes.

 Your Jewish Great-Grandma